taodav/nsrs/README.md

-# novelty-search-repr-space
+# Novelty Search in Representational Space for Sample Efficient Exploration
-Code for the paper Novelty Search in Representational Space for Sample Efficient Exploration presented at NeurIPS 2020.
+Code for the paper [Novelty Search in Representational Space for Sample Efficient Exploration](https://arxiv.org/abs/2009.13579) presented at NeurIPS 2020.